nickyjgarland/g2gpap/README.md

 # Get in Touch

-If you have any quetsions about this guide or the repository please [contact](https://archaeologydataservice.ac.uk/contact/) the ADS Helpdesk (help@archaeologydataservice.ac.uk).
+If you have any questions about this guide or the repository please [contact](https://archaeologydataservice.ac.uk/contact/) the ADS Helpdesk (help@archaeologydataservice.ac.uk).

 If you would like to learn more about the Archaeology Data Service please visit our [website]((https://archaeologydataservice.ac.uk/)).
 All the latest News can be found on our [News and Events](https://archaeologydataservice.ac.uk/news-events/) pages or the ADS Blog - [SoundBytes](https://archaeologydataservice.ac.uk/blog/).
 You can also sign up to recieve the [ADS Newsletter](https://archaeologydataservice.ac.uk/news-events/signup-ads-newsletter/), a quarterley online publication, or follow us via social media.